Zoom Video Conferencing

 Zoom is a web-based, high quality, video conferencing and collaboration tool that is available to current Clarion University faculty, staff, and students for instructional and administrative use.

-- Students can receive a Zoom BASIC Account – users may host unlimited meetings of 40 minutes in duration with up to 100 participants; meetings with two participants have unlimited duration
+- Students can receive a Zoom BASIC Account – users may host unlimited meetings of 40 minutes in duration with up to 100 participants; meetings with two participants have unlimited duration.
+Local recording only - basic accounts do not have cloud storage.

 ** IMPORTANT SECURITY CHANGE ** As of 9/27/2020, Zoom will change the security requirements for all Zoom users to require EITHER a meeting password OR a waiting room.
 Any previously created Zoom meetings without either of these options enabled will automatically update with a Waiting Room.